 Turning lights on and off from touchscreen panels, mobile devices, and other automated systems has become routine for many of us, instead of using a switch on the wall.
 Systems can now be programmed ahead of them to adjust the temperature in your home and turn lights on as soon as you get home from work, or get back from vacation, and many new homes will soon feature this technology.

 A total home energy management program has recently been introduced by US company Powerhouse Dynamics, and this system can tell you when you are exceeding your monthly energy budget, and when it’s time to change the air filters in your home.
 It can also let homeowners know when it’s time for them to upgrade to a more energy efficient appliance, and new and useful features are being introduced almost daily.

 Japanese toilets are now able to analyze urine after the toilet has been used to assess the risk of diabetes, and that same technology will soon be common here.
 That same toilet may soon be able to tell you if you have colon cancer or whether you are pregnant, and the trend with toilets is to make them more useful for health issues.
 But it is also about comfort, and foot warmers, heated seats, automatic deodorizers, and motion activated seats are already here.

 6. Centralized Entertainment and Streaming Devices

 A centralized streaming system providing instant access to all sorts of digital entertainment is beginning to replace cable TV, as well as that little box on top of your television.
-Smart phone and tablet based remote control capability is on the horizon, as is the concept of new homes having a closed Ethernet network to improve connectivity.
+Smartphone and tablet-based remote control capability are on the horizon, as is the concept of new homes having a closed Ethernet network to improve connectivity.

 7. Closed and Private Networks